LabPresse/BioModelComparison/README.md

 This project compares the effectiveness of deep learning architectures and training protocols on various biological datasets.

+## Requirements

+This project requires Python 3.9 or later.
+You can download Python from the [official website](https://www.python.org/downloads/).
+We recommend using [conda](https://docs.conda.io/en/latest/) to manage your Python environment.
+The expected size of the project is around 4.1 GB for the datasets and 5.6 GB total.

 ## Setting up the environment

 Download this project to your machine, or clone it using [git](https://git-scm.com/).